The Centre is home to the CFI-funded National Agricultural Industrial Hygiene Laboratory (NAIHL).

 Faculty Lead(s): George Katselis

-The Ergonomics Laboratory is part of the new, CFI-funded National Agricultural Industrial Hygiene Laboratory (NAIHL) located on the first floor of the new Health Sciences E-wing extension within the Canadian Centre for Rural and Agricultural Health.
+The Shoulder Health and Ergonomics Research Laboratory (SHER Lab) is part of the CFI-funded National Agricultural Industrial Hygiene Laboratory (NAIHL) located on the first floor of the new Health Sciences E-wing extension within the Canadian Centre for Rural and Agricultural Health.
 Since moving to the new facilities in Autumn 2013, we have commissioned and outfitted our 70m2 CFI-funded Laboratory to house both lab-based and field-based equipment.
 The Ergo Lab serves and a base for field work and processing of field measurements.
 The lab also contains a substantial array of state-of-the-art measurement and simulation equipment appropriate for occupational exposure assessment, movement analysis, and ergonomic measurements.
-Research is also being conducted into chronic back disorders including back pain in agriculture (Dr. Brenna Bath).

 Faculty Lead: Angelica Lang